giuliamasoero/Chamois/chamois_script01_2lm.md

 ```

 ```
 ## Warning: Some model terms could not be found in model data.
 ##   You probably need to load the data into the environment.

-## Warning: Some model terms could not be found in model data.
-##   You probably need to load the data into the environment.
 ```